Portrait of me

 I spent 2018 and the spring of 2019 as a postdoc in the Theory of Computation Group at Harvard working with Jelani Nelson.
 Before that, I spent the fall semester 2017 as a research fellow at the Simons Institute at UC Berkeley.
 I finished my PhD at the Department of Computer Science at Yale in the summer 2017, where I was advised by Daniel A. Spielman.
 Before attending Yale, I received B.A. in Computer Science from the University of Cambridge in 2011.

 You can read about my work on almost-linear time algorithms for maximum and minimum cost flow in this Quanta article "Researchers Achieve ‘Absurdly Fast’ Algorithm for Network Flow" (Jun 8th, 2022).
+Shang-Hua Teng wrote an excellent technical perspective on this work for Communications of the ACM (Dec 13th, 2023).
 Nikhil Srivastava wrote another very informative discussion of our minimum-cost flow algorithm and our recent work on almost-linear time algorithms for many problems in 'incremental graphs' in the Simons Institute Newsletter (Jan 22nd, 2024).
-These introductions cover joint works with with Li Chen, Yang Liu, Simon Meierhans, Maximilian Probst Gutenberg, Richard Peng, and Sushant Sachdeva.
+ETH Zurich News has also written about my flow algorithms and algorithms for 'partially dynamic' graphs here (Jun 28th, 2024).
 See also publications below.

 My CV.